SysKitTeam/docs-monitor/troubleshooting/offline-and-unauthorized-computer-states.md

 ---
-title: How to resolve the Offline and Unauthorized computer states
-author: Andrea Budisa
-description: >-
-  This article explains how to resolve the offline and unauthorized computer states shown in SysKit Monitor.
+description: This article explains how to resolve the offline and unauthorized computer states shown in SysKit Monitor.
-date: 29/06/17
 ---

 # How to resolve the Offline and Unauthorized computer states